CalebGriffin089/Assignment/README.md

     - app-routing-module.ts: defines all the routes to navigate to each component
     - app.ts: the typescript file for app.html
     - app.html: the main html file where everything is displayed

+## Version controll
+For version control, I used Git and GitHub, committing frequently after significant changes such as adding features or fixing bugs.
+Each commit included a message detailing the changes, additions, or the specific bug being addressed.

+## Layout
+The repo is structured as follows:

+-   Assignment is the root directory, containing Cypress tests, the server, and the Angular frontend.

+-   Cypress tests are located in Assignment/cypress/e2e, with support files in Assignment/cypress/e2e/support (e.g., login, logout, create group, create user).

+    -   The main test is in testFile.spec.ts in Assignment/cypress/e2e to ensure tests run in the necessary order.

+-   Server: The server resides in Assignment/server, with routes in Assignment/server/routes and integration tests in Assignment/server/integrationTests.

+    -   The server directory also includes:

+        -   Assignment/server/seeder for adding an initial superuser to the database.

+        -   Assignment/server/server to start the Express server, along with the command peerjs --port 3001 --path /peerjs to run the PeerJS server for video calls.

+-   Angular frontend is primarily in the src directory, housing components, models, and services:

+-   Components are in Assignment/src/app/components/{component name}, each with an HTML, TS, and CSS file (for chat) and tests (spec.ts).

+-   Services are under Assignment/src/app/services, containing directories for the video service (video), socket service (sockets), and image upload service (imgUpload), each with a TS file and the sockets service including a spec.ts for testing.